 Please see the video below for a quick guide on how to navigate the timetable for reception.

 Please see the video below for a quick guide on how to navigate the timetable for year 1.

 Please see the video below for a quick guide on how to navigate the timetable for year 2-6.

 When using these online platforms, we hope the positive behaviour and attitude that is expected in school, is mirrored online.
 This means ensuring, we are showing our Bowerham Best not only in school but also when working remotely.
 Here is our ‘Remote learning promise’ for children, staff and parents.
 This is an extension of the Bowerham promise that as a member of the Bowerham family we already follow and have agreed to.

 KS1 and KS2

-If you need any support with accessing our online platforms please refer to the key information letters, FAQ document, Showbie guides for children (years 1-6), Tapestry guide for parents (reception), follow the step by step Showbie guides (years 1 -6) and watch the tutorial videos below.
+If you need any support with accessing our online platforms please refer to the key information letters, FAQ document, Frequent worries of lockdown learning, Showbie guides for children (years 1-6), Tapestry guide for parents (reception), follow the step by step Showbie guides (years 1 -6) and watch the tutorial videos below.

 Alternatively, you can contact your child’s class teacher or email our remote learning lead via: